CTA were asked to help a client who had a special automotive bonding request on this stunning supercar.

 A methyl methacrylate is the methyl ester of methacrylate acid.
 Its primary use is to manufacture a number of different plastics, but it is also the main ingredient in our range of metal adhesive products.

 Methacrylate adhesives are supplied in a two-part system that, when mixed, offer a controlled cure speed suited to the application.
 The cured adhesive can offer incredibly high tensile, shear and peel strength, whilst also resisting impact loads at both elevated and sub-zero temperatures.

 The unique chemistry of our two-part structural adhesive 2105 is unrivalled in terms of convenience, ease of use and superior mechanical strength.
 Use for bonding engineered plastics, composites, steel, aluminium and other alloys.
-This is metal glue at it’s best
+This is metal bonding glue at it’s best.

 The feedback we received from the client was excellent and he told us that it was easy to apply following on from the preparation process.
 He told us: